By David Joel Miller.

 There are also those who come to the counseling room and report that they are just numb.
 They have lost the ability to feel anything.
 Sometimes they self-injure, cut or mutilate themselves in an effort to feel again.

-The great irony of using pain to feel again is that often the cause of numbness has been intense unbearable pain.
+The great irony of using pain to feel again is that often the cause of numbness has been an intense unbearable pain.
 The emotional part of the body has shut down the feeling systems to protect these folks from an overload of negative emotions.

 To move from an excess of negative emotions or numbness to a place where you can feel happy positive feelings requires several things.